azvis2021/azvis2021.github.io/index.md

 ## What's happening during the week

-Our satellite event will host viewing options for the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 8:00am-11:30am MST daily starting on Monday, October 25, in addition to local programming throughout the week.
+Our satellite event will host viewing options for the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 8:00am-11:30am MST daily starting on Monday, October 25, in addition to *local programming events* throughout the week.

 #### Preliminary Schedule